-Mr. Corbus is an "at will" employee and may be terminated by us at any time, with or without cause.
-Mr. Corbus is not entitled to any cash severance or other cash payments in connection with a termination of his employment with our company and/or a change in control in our company.
-However, the 2006 Equity Incentive Plan provides that in the event of a "change in control", all of Mr. Corbus's options that are outstanding on the date that immediately precedes the change of control will become immediately exercisable on that date.
-If a change of control occurred on December 31, 2008, Mr. Corbus would have received an additional \$86,374, which amount represents the intrinsic value of his unvested stock options on December 31, 2008.
-See "Outstanding Equity Awards at Fiscal Year End" for information about Mr. Corbus's unvested options at December 31, 2008.
+Additionally, the 2006 Plan provides that in the event of a change in control, all of Mr. Corbus's options that are outstanding on the date that immediately precedes the change in control will become immediately exercisable on that date.
+If a change in control occurred on December 31, 2010, Mr. Corbus would have received an additional \$620,714, which amount represents the aggregate difference between the fair market value of our common stock at December 31, 2010, \$13.84, and the aggregate exercise price of his unvested stock options on December 31, 2010.
+See "Outstanding Equity Awards at 2010 Fiscal Year End" for information about Mr. Corbus's unvested options at December 31, 2010.